mlafeldt/CB2crypt/CB2crypt-readme.txt

 "Clear" (right site) - Clears the output dialog box.

-"Decrypt" - Reformats and decrypts all codes from the input box.
+"Decrypt" - Reformats the text and decrypts all codes from the input box.
 The result is displayed in the output box.

-"Encrypt" - Reformats and encrypts all codes from the input box.
+"Encrypt" - Reformats the text and encrypts all codes from the input box.
 The result is displayed in the output box.

 "Reformat only" - Only reformats the text from the input box.
 The result is displayed in the output box.